HARTEBEEST

 How much does a Hartebeest trophy cost?

-The cost of any trophy is subject to the cost specified per taxidermy order, quantity of trophies, preferred mounting options, and other specifications.
-If you would like to receive a quote, please contact us.
+The pricing of any trophy is subject to the costing stipulated per taxidermy order, quantity of trophies and preferred mounting options, along with additional requirements.

 How long does a Hartebeest trophy take?

-The time it takes a taxidermist to mount an animal can range from days to months, depending on the number of trophies per taxidermy order, the display specifications, and the volume of client trophies to be made concurrently per production plan.
+The time it takes a taxidermist to mount an animal might range from days to weeks, and possibly several months, depending on the quantity of trophies per taxidermy order, the display preferences, and volumes of client trophies to be produced, simultaneously, per production schedule.

 More of our products